nordeck/matrix-neoboard-standalone/docs/adrs/adr002-standalone-widget.md

 between NeoBoard widget and the Matrix Widget API.
 This allows to have a possibility of another Widget API implementation that doesn't depend on Matrix Widget API without changing NeoBoard widget.

-Widget API from Matrix Widget Toolkit is better suited for use in widgets then plain Matrix Widget API.
+Widget API from Matrix Widget Toolkit is better suited for use in widgets than plain Matrix Widget API.

 For NeoBoard to be available as a standalone application, we are looking into ways that can enable running it and other widgets outside of existing Matrix clients.
 We want to provide functionality that is not available